Warner included in Australia Ashes squad

 Pat Cummins will once again captain the side with Steve Smith, who averaged 110.57 in the 2019 Ashes, as vice-captain.

-Cummins is one of just four frontline seam bowlers in the squad along with Marsh, Josh Hazlewood and Scott Boland.
+Cummins is one of just four frontline seam bowlers in the squad along with Mitchell Starc, Josh Hazlewood and Scott Boland.

 Bailey added that the selectors would reassess the squad before the final three Ashes with Sean Abbott and Michael Neser, who are playing county cricket for Surrey and Glamorgan respectively, potential seam bowling options.